GENIVI/rvi_core/hvac_demo/README.md

 At startup, the mobile emulator will do two things:

-1. Register a service with the backend RVI node<br>
+1. <b>Register a service with the backend RVI node</b><br>
    This service is invoked by the HVAC emulator to transmit key/value pairs entered on its commandd line.

    The service name has the following layout:

        jlr.com/backend/mobile/[phone_nr]/hvac/publish